aalacy/storelocatore-scrapers/apify/quincya/storelocator/medicineshoppe_ca/README.md

---ignore LatLngDuplicationValidator (Confirmed on website) --ignore CountValidator (Expected 216 POI, but found 152 on website) --ignore StoreNumberColumnValidator (Few missing)
+--ignore LatLngDuplicationValidator (Confirmed on website) --ignore CountValidator (Expected 216 POI, but found 123 on website)